inovex/scrumlr.io/docs/src/content/docs/self-hosting/ske.md

 #### DNS Configuration
 During Execution the script will ask you to enter the domain you want to use for Scrumlr.
 This requires a DNS entry pointing to the LoadBalancer IP of the Ingress Controller.
-You can either use your own DNS provider or use the StackIT DNS service.
+You can either use your own DNS provider or use the STACKIT DNS service.
-Stackit provides free DNS subdomains you can use.
+STACKIT provides free DNS subdomains you can use.
 You need to create the following A records:
 - `www.<your-domain>` pointing to the LoadBalancer IP
 - `<your-domain>` pointing to the LoadBalancer IP